laurenlatham97/lab-02-plastic-waste/lab-02.md

 # insert code here
 ```

-Plot, using histograms, the distribution of plastic waste per capita
+Below is a histogram of the distribution of plastic waste per capita
 faceted by continent.
-What can you say about how the continents compare
+WHAT DOES THIS SAY ABOUT HOW CONTINENTS COMPARE TO
-to each other in terms of their plastic waste per capita?
+EACHOTHER??

 ``` r
 ggplot(plastic_waste, aes(x=plastic_waste_per_cap))+geom_histogram(bins=15)+facet_wrap(~continent)